joseph-flinn/site/frontend/posts/e2m-st-new-devops-perspective.md

 > to individuals and threatening to power structures (p.
 81).

 DevOps strives to improve the system of the organization to create a self-organizing structure that works towards the goal of value delivery.
-The characteristics of a self-organizing system are experimentation which is the culture DevOps pushed towards Westrum Organizational Culture [[1](https://itrevolution.com/product/accelerate/)].
+A characteristic of a self-organizing system is experimentation which is the culture DevOps pushed towards Westrum Organizational Culture [[1](https://itrevolution.com/product/accelerate/)].